ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - c2 - ALTERNATIVE Codealong - Documents Relationships.md

   -->

-  - PROBLEM: at the moment, if we edit the author of a book, we need to enter the id manualy
+  - PROBLEM: at the moment, if we edit the author of a book, we need to enter the id manually

   - Instead, display a <select>
-  - We need to query list of authors + book details (it is a bit tricky, if you use promises with .then() you need to access a varable in a different .then())
+  - We need to query list of authors + book details (it is a bit tricky, if you use promises with .then() you need to access a variable in a different .then())
   - Option 1: because it is a problem of scope, we can declare a variable in the parent scope.
 Example:

     ```js